From hate speech to nudity, Facebook's oversight board picks its first cases | Technology

 The board, which Facebook created in response to criticism of its handling of problematic content, said it had received 20,000 cases since it opened its doors in October.
 Three of the six cases involved content that Facebook removed for breaking hate speech rules.

 An Oversight Board spokesman said hate speech cases had been "the most significant proportion" of appeals received.
-"Hate speech is an especially difficult area," Jamal Greene, one of the board's co-chairs and a professor at Columbia Law School, said in an interview with Reuters.
+"Hate speech is an especially difficult area," Jamal Greene, one of the board's co-chairs and a professor at Columbia Law School, told Reuters in an interview.
 "It's not that easy ... for an algorithm to get the context of" such speech.

 In November, Facebook for the first time disclosed numbers on the prevalence of hate speech on the platform, saying that out of every 10,000 content views in the third quarter, 10 to 11 included hate speech.
-The board's other chosen cases involved content removed from Facebook or Instagram for violating rules on adult nudity, dangerous individuals and organizations, and violence and incitement.
+The global board's other chosen cases involved content removed from Facebook or Instagram for violating rules on adult nudity, dangerous individuals and organizations, and violence and incitement.
 Greene said they raised "important line-drawing questions."
+(Link https://www.oversightboard.com/news/719406882003532-announcing-the-oversight-board-s-first-cases-and-appointment-of-trustees to full list of cases)

 One case was submitted by Facebook itself.
 The company said this case highlighted the challenge it faced when dealing with the risks of offline harm caused by misinformation about the COVID-19 pandemic.
 Facebook can also ask the board for non-binding policy recommendations, but Greene said it had not yet done so.